anniexiang01/bruin-lock/README.md

 * Managing the state of the app in React was another challenge we faced.
 We had to use ```useState``` and ```useEffect``` hooks to manage the state of the app and ensure that the UI was updated correctly in response to user actions.
 Setting up Firebase Realtime Database references and querying data from the database was very challenging, involving using Firebase SDK functions to read or write data.
 We also encountered issues with updating state in the React components based on changes to the database.

+* Another major challenge we faced was getting the hardware to properly connect with the Firebase Realtime Database and sync with its data.

 ## Accomplishments that we're proud of
-We were able to create an aesthetically pleasing web app that successfully allows users to log in, lock and unlock lockers, and reflect the state of the lockers.
-The web app successfully changes the state in firebase, which the hardware reflects in the motion of the servos.
+We were able to create an aesthetically pleasing web app that successfully allows users to log in, lock and unlock lockers, and display the time duration left.
+The web app successfully changes the state in Firebase, which the hardware reflects in the motion of the servos and the color of the RGB LEDs.

 As our team only comprised of two people, we are very proud of how much we accomplished.
 Both of us had minimal front-end experience and are proud of the interface we are able to present.

 ## What we learned
 We learned how to implement functionality using React and Firebase during the development of Bruin Locks.
-We also learned a lot of front-end styling skills.
+We also learned a lot of front-end styling skills and how to sync ESP32 with data in Firebase.

 ## What's next for Bruin Locks
 In the future, we plan to add more features to Bruin Locks, such as a notification system to remind users when their locker reservation is about to expire or if they leave a radius around the location of the locker.
 We also plan to add LCD screens on the locker that display the countdown.